sous-chefs/openvpn/README.md

 )
 ```

-**Note**: If you are using a Red Hat EL distribution, you may need the EPEL repository enabled to install the openvpn package.
-You can use Chef's `recipe[yum::epel]` for this.
-Either add it to the run list in the openvpn role above, or add to a base role used by all your RHEL-family systems.
+**Note**: If you are using a Red Hat EL distribution, the EPEL repository is automatically enabled by Chef's `recipe[yum::epel]` to install the openvpn package.

 To push routes to clients, add `node['openvpn']['routes]` as an array attribute, e.g. if the internal network is 192.168.100.0/24: